TranThang-2804/blog/src/content/blog/ci/ci-agnostic.md

 ```

 As you can see the step needed to be declare on the CI Platform now really
 simple.
-Mostly just need to run earthly cli to run the steps.
-And the output
+Mostly just need to run earthly cli to run.
+And the output will be the
-will be the same as you running from local or any other machine.
+same as you running from local or any other machine.

 And that also the same case for other CI platform integration as well.
 You just
 need to execute earthly cli from the platform.
 Which make everything more